Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 - Reduced recreational use—fishing, swimming, and paddling become difficult through thick mats

-Ready Scout solutions focus on preventing these oxygen crashes by planning staged treatments, monitoring coverage over time, and integrating aeration system design and installation rather than reacting after a full mat has already formed.
+Ready Scout solutions focus on preventing these oxygen crashes by planning staged treatments, monitoring coverage over time, and integrating aeration system design and installation supported by expert plant and algae management services rather than reacting after a full mat has already formed.

 Preventing Duckweed & Watermeal: Long-Term Nutrient Management

 Long term control means attacking the root cause: nutrient loading from external and internal sources.
-Simply killing surface plants each year without addressing nutrients guarantees you’ll repeat the same cycle indefinitely.
+Simply killing surface plants each year without addressing nutrients guarantees you’ll repeat the same cycle indefinitely, because reducing nutrient and sediment runoff is the primary way to limit duckweed growth.

 Reducing external nutrient sources: